peterjinweigu/School-Projects/Letter Mutation/documentation.md

 ### Estimated Time Complexity
 - To check for the neighbours of a single word, we must iterate through the arraylist and compare strings.
 This is `O(nm)` where `n` is the length of the dictionary and `m` is the length of the string.

 - For each word, we will need to check whether or not it has been previously traversed.
-This adds an extra
+This adds an extra `O(n)` search per word.

 - At worst case, our breadth-first-search will run through the entire dictionary.
-This means we will need to check the neighbours of `n` words where n is the length of the dictionary.
+This means we will need to check the neighbours of `n` words.

-**Overall, this gives us a time complexity of** `O(n^3m)`
+**Overall, this gives us a time complexity of `O(n^3m)`**

 ## Optimization
 In order to make our program more efficient, we need to identify some of the biggest issues in our current idea.